vidsinghal/BBReorderingExperiment/README.md

 **reordered.s** -- assembly of reordered file

-for instance the source file 1 has the following diff of the stats in **set_difference.stats**
+For example, the source file 1 has the following diff in **set_difference.stats**

 ```
 pass - description: <before> vs <after>

 branch-folder       - Number of branches optimized      :  1   vs Nil
 dagcombine          - Number of dag nodes combined      :  Nil vs 4
 ```

 ### Dependencies